 About

 Sour orange is Citrus × aurantium wearing its working-class name tag — thorny, aromatic, and historically the rootstock and marmalade backbone of the humid South.
-Naturalized in places that now side-eye it. subtropical and tropical Americas: marginal in 9a without protection; citrus greening and psyllid politics are the real HOA. ☀️💧 Sun and Water Requirements: - Full sun for fruit and flower density. - Well-drained, slightly acidic soil; consistent moisture but not saturated roots. - Windbreak reduces cosmetic leaf miner damage; does not cure industry-scale disease. ✂️ Methods to Propagate: - Budding and grafting onto selected rootstocks — how the trade does it. - Seeds: variable offspring; useful for rootstock experiments and hedgerow chaos.
+Naturalized in places that now side-eye it. subtropical and tropical Americas: marginal in 9a without protection; citrus greening and psyllid politics are the real HOA.
+Full sun for fruit and flower density.
+Well-drained, slightly acidic soil; consistent moisture but not saturated roots.
+Windbreak reduces cosmetic leaf miner damage; does not cure industry-scale disease.
+Budding and grafting onto selected rootstocks — how the trade does it.
+Seeds: variable offspring; useful for rootstock experiments and hedgerow chaos.
+Pick Sour Orange fruit when sugar-acid balance peaks for your use -- marmalade wants different timing than fresh slices.
+Color is a hint, not a contract; sample one fruit from each sector of the canopy.
+Store fresh citrus cool and dry; zest freezes well if you strip peel before shrivel sets in.

 Permaculture Functions